fluorescent/coding-challenge/README.md

 ## Stretch goals
 * Make the page responsive.
 You have not been given mobile designs, use your best judgement (priority over other stretch goals)
-* The following interactions should be added:
 * Clicking a thumbnail will update the main product image and the active thumbnail state
-  * Clicking on variant selectors (Swatches) should update the associated label and the product image / active thumbnail

 ## Time Constraint